yuewuqing2224/Sketch_Object_Recognition/README.md

 2. Find HoG descriptors of input images (HoG.cpp) <br />
 3. Compute Bag of Word from HoG descriptors (Dictionary.cpp) <br />
 4. Compute Historgram of the code book (Quantify.cpp) <br />
-5. Predict the class label for new input images using k-nearest neighbors algorithm (Predict.cpp)  <br /> (under development)
+5. Predict the class label for new input images using knn (Predict.cpp)  <br />